-- 3.1.2 Create more business partnerships between the Town and potential businesses and / or agency partners utilizing the services of the La Plata County Economic Development Alliance and the Region 9 Economic Development District of SW Colorado. - 3.1.3 Expand recreational based tourism opportunities to capitalize on easy access to hiking and biking. - 3.1.4 Develop an equestrian focused recreational amenity such as indoor riding arenas and hotels with stables. - 3.1.5 Develop co-working spaces with access to broadband to serve home-based businesses and entrepreneurs. - 3.1.6 Partner with service providers to ensure adequate broadband speeds are available for businesses and home-based businesses throughout Bayfield.
+- 3.1.2 Create more business partnerships between the Town and potential businesses and / or agency partners utilizing the services of the La Plata County Economic Development Alliance and the Region 9 Economic Development District of SW Colorado. - 3.1.3 Expand recreational based tourism opportunities to capitalize on easy access to hiking and biking. - 3.1.4 Develop an equestrian focused recreational amenity such as indoor riding arenas and hotels with stables. - 3.1.5 Develop co-working spaces with access to broadband to serve home-based businesses and entrepreneurs - 3.1.6 Partner with service providers to ensure adequate broadband speeds are available for businesses and home-based businesses throughout Bayfield.

-RECOMMENDATION 3.2: Increase diversification in employment opportunities and workforce.
+RECOMMENDATION 43.2: Encourage investment in downtown Mill Street to enhance the experience for both residents and visitors.
+Increase diversification in employment opportunities and workforce.

-- 3.2.1 Encourage more small businesses providing personal services (i.e. hair, repairs, sporting goods). - 3.2.2 Attract a large distribution center with an associated storefront (i.e. food distribution with grocery store). - 3.2.3 In partnership with the Small Business Development Center and Colorado Workforce Center, offer training programs in underrepresented business sectors to either attract new businesses because of the presence of skilled workers or encourage people to start their own business once training is complete. - 3.2.4 Explore implementing policies encouraging a certain percentage of jobs to be filled by local workforce.
+- 4.2.1 Create a Mill Street Downtown Plan with Design Guidelines. - 4.2.2 Encourage Mixed-Use Development on Mill Street. - 4.2.3 Work with property owners along Mill Street that have vacant or underutilized lots to determine redevelopment opportunities. - 4.2.4 Continue the installation of new ADA compliant sidewalks and ramps along Mill Street. - 4.2.5 Create economic development/redevelopment incentives for properties along Mill Street. - 3.2.1 Encourage more small businesses providing personal services (i.e. hair, repairs, sporting goods). - 3.2.2 Attract a large distribution center with an associated storefront (i.e. food distribution with grocery store). - 3.2.3 In partnership with the Small Business Development Center and Colorado Workforce Center, offertraining programs in underrepresented business sectors to either attract new businesses because of the presence of skilled workers or encourage people to start their own business once training is complete. - 3.2.4 Explore implementing policies encouraging a certain percentage of jobs to be filled by local workforce.

-RECOMMENDATION 3.3: Optimize recognition and notoriety of under-utilized amenities.
+RECOMMENDATION 34.3: Encourage tourism that focuses on the enjoyment of Bayfield's natural, recreational, cultural and historic resources.
+Optimize recognition and notoriety of under utilized amenities.